nix-community/home-manager/README.md

 `~/.gitconfig` it will be gone.
 Home Manager will _not_ attempt to backup the previous `~/.gitconfig` file.

-Further, Home Manager has only ever been used on [NixOS][] version 16.09 (the stable version), it may or may not work on other Linux distributions and NixOS versions.
+Further, Home Manager targets [NixOS][] version 17.03 (the current stable version), it may or may not work on other Linux distributions and NixOS versions.

-Finally, the `home-manager` tool does not support rollbacks at the moment so if your home directory gets messed up you'll have to fix it yourself.
+Finally, the `home-manager` tool does not explicitly support rollbacks at the moment so if your home directory gets messed up you'll have to fix it yourself (you can attempt to run the activation script for the desired generation).

 Now when your expectations have been built up and you are eager to try all this out you can go ahead and read the rest of this text.